 Pricing strategies usually boil down to two steps:

 Using these findings to design a winning pricing structure.

-There are a number of competitive pricing methods you can use.
+There are a number of competitive pricing methods you can use to hit your key performance indicators.
 For example, some offer a dynamic pricing strategy to remain flexible in a volatile market.
 This can work if you’re in an industry that fluctuates by season.